-Sunday, June 29, 2008
+Sunday, June 29

 I have no idea how it happened, but spring 2007 found me and my kitchen garden completely basilless.
-Thankfully a gardening friend (whose tiny city garden I usually supply with plants) was kind enough to share a couple of basil seedlings with me, including a purple one.
-I'm not very adventurous when it comes to herbs, and I'd never grown purple basil, but begging gardeners can't be choosers so I gratefully took what he offered and stuck it in the ground.
+Thankfully a gardening friend—whose tiny city garden I usually supply with plants—was kind enough to share a couple of basil seedlings with me, including a purple one.

-My foodie friend Kat (don't miss her scrumptious new food blog, She's In The Kitchen) suggested I make basil vinegar with it: You fill a large jar with half white vinegar, half cider vinegar, then stuff it with purple basil and let it steep for a week.
-Strain it and pour the resulting gorgeous magenta vinegar into a pretty bottle with a few sprigs of fresh basil.
-That sounded nice, but I wasn't sure what I would do with the vinegar either.
+My dear friend Kat, who writes the scrumptious blog, She's In The Kitchen, suggested I make basil vinegar with it: You fill a large jar with half white vinegar, half cider vinegar, stuff it with purple basil, and let it steep for a week.
+Then you strain it and pour the resulting gorgeous magenta vinegar into a pretty bottle with a few sprigs of fresh basil.

-appeal to my garden blog readers, begging them to tell me what they would do if they had a beautiful purple basil plant in their garden.
+I decided to appeal to my garden blog readers, begging them to tell me what they would do if they had a beautiful purple basil plant in their garden.
 They quickly came to my rescue with all sorts of delicious ideas, including:

-— Add it to a white bean salad with some red peppers and green onions
+—Add it to a white bean salad with some red peppers and green onions

-— Throw it into a pot of beans, tomatoes, potatoes, zuchinni, and onion
+—Throw it into a pot of beans, tomatoes, potatoes, zuchinni, and onion

-— Put it in a red sauce made from fresh tomatoes
+—Put it in a red sauce made from fresh tomatoes

-— Garnish anything that the flavor of basil will complement
+—Garnish anything that the flavor of basil will complement

-— Stir into a slaw of chopped carrots, fennel bulb, and garlic just before serving
+—Stir into a slaw of chopped carrots, fennel bulb, and garlic just before serving

-— Make purple basil lemonade or, better still, purple basil watermelon/honeydew melon agua fresca
+—Make purple basil lemonade or, better still, purple basil watermelon/honeydew melon agua fresca

 Soilman in England suggested I put it in Mussels à l'Italienne and even offered up his recipe: Chopped onions sweated in olive oil for a few minutes.
 Add a few glugs of white wine and lots of chopped tomatoes plus tomato purée.
 Pour your mussels (cleaned and de-bearded) in, cover and cook for 5-10 minutes.
 Put into bowls with lots of chopped purple basil.